bids-standard/bids-starter-kit-wiki/BIDS-Validator-info.md

 The BIDS Validator is an online tool that checks if your dataset is compliant with the BIDS standard.

+**Data Privacy and Confidentiality**

-Please note that there is no file uploading as part of the validation.
+Please note that the web app is entirely browser(not server) based.
+As such, there is no file uploading as part of the validation.

 ## How to use